 Green Apple Renewable Fuels, LLC (Green Apple) is proposing to build a renewable fuels facility to be co-located at the Phillips 66 refinery near Ferndale.
-The facility would process animal fats, cooking and vegetable oils, and grease into renewable fuels.
+The facility would process fats, cooking and vegetable oils, and grease into renewable fuels.

 We’re at the start of the environmental review process.
 This occurs before any decisions are made on permits Green Apple will need to build and operate the plant.
 This review is done under SEPA, the State Environmental Policy Act.

 We're working with Whatcom County as co-lead agencies on the environmental review for this proposed project.
 The co-leads are responsible for completing a fair, thorough, and transparent environmental review of this project.

 Determination of Significance and start of scoping for an Environmental Impact Statement

 The co-leads reviewed all the project information and issued a determination of significance.
 This means the project is likely to have adverse significant environmental impacts and an environmental impact statement (EIS) is required.
 The co-leads will study the impacts and determine how they can be reduced or eliminated through mitigation.
 The results of this study and proposed mitigation will be outlined in the EIS.

 The first step in this process is called scoping.
 The co-leads are asking the community, tribes, and stakeholders for input on what should be studied and how.